valentin-demange/chat-app-firebase/README.md

 - Implement backend with Node.js (PERN or MERN stack)
 - Make Gilbert answer with GPT-3 API (via Firebase Cloud functions)
-> Hope he will help me getting job proposals for my new role 🤞🏼

 ### Built with